aedart/athenaeum/docs/archive/next/etags/evaluator/README.md

 $evaluator->evaluate($resource);
 ```

+## Exception Handling

-If an exception is thrown, then your Laravel application's exception handler will process it and create a response.
+Whenever the `Evaluator` throws an exception, your Laravel application's exception handler will process it and create an appropriate response.
-See [Laravel's documentation](https://laravel.com/docs/9.x/errors#the-exception-handler) for additional information.
+Please read [Laravel's exception handler documentation](https://laravel.com/docs/9.x/errors#the-exception-handler) for additional information.